 PECO does not emit ozone as a byproduct because during the PECO process, UV-A is not absorbed by oxygen gas and thus does not become ozone.
 Instead, the UV-A light inside the unit is absorbed by the PECO-Filter’s proprietary catalyst coating to oxidize substances, breaking them down to harmless trace amounts of water vapor and carbon dioxide that is already present in our natural atmosphere.

 Molekule differs from other traditional air purifiers because it destroys particulates and allergens, instead of simply trapping them in filters that can grow moldy over time and release these trapped particles back into the air every time the filters are replaced.
 Unlike ionizers, ozonators, and UV-C air purifiers, the byproduct of Molekule’s oxidization process is normal, atmospheric air that surrounds us every day.
-You can learn more about Molekule and the pollutants it destroys here.
+Read our article, “The Types of Pollutants Your Molekule Can Best Tackle,” to learn more about the types of pollutants that Molekule destroys.